Gov. Mbah reiterates commitment to ensuring steady and affordable power supply in the state

 The governor further said the state government is opening up the entire value chain of the electricity market in Enugu for all market participants to play, from fuel supply to generation, transmission to distribution, electricity retailing through off-grid to mini-grid solutions and from metering to energy efficiency applications.

-Also, the Chairman/Chief Executive Officer of the EERC, Mr Chijioke Okonkwo said the commission is changed with the responsibility of regulating electricity supply and develop a robust electricity market as well as ensuring universal access to electricity in Enugu state.
+Also, the Chairman/Chief Executive Officer of the EERC, Mr Chijioke Okonkwo said the commission is charged with the responsibility of regulating electricity supply and developing a robust electricity market as well as ensuring universal access to electricity in Enugu state.

 Our government house correspondent Fred Nnaji reports that following the quest for a well structured power supply in Enugu, the state government sought and got the approval of the National Electricity Regulatory Commission to establish the EERC, a process that started on May 1 and will be completed on October 22, 2024.